Adictya/app-builder-docs/docs/customization-api/api-reference/app-state-library.md

 Each [renderobject](/customization-api/api-reference/types#renderobjectinterface) in the `renderlist` is passed as a prop to corresponding type of [content component](/customization-api/api-reference/components-api#renderingcomponentinterface).
 All the resulting components are then passed to the layouts as an array to be rendered as desired.

 **For eg.** The Render app state contains a [renderobject](/customization-api/api-reference/types#rtcrenderinterface) of `type:'rtc'` for each user in the meeting by default stored in `renderList`.
-It is used to display user video feeds coming from AgoraRTC hence they contain all the necessary information like: `uid` to identify and subscribe to the video and audio, `audio` and `video` mute states to correctly display fallbacks and icons, etc. each Renderobject is passed as a prop to [MaxVideoView](/customization-api/api-reference/sub-component-library#maxvideoview) unless overriden by [CustomContent API](/customization-api/api-reference/components-api#videocallcustomcontent).
+It is used to display user video feeds coming from AgoraRTC hence they contain all the necessary information like: `uid` to identify and subscribe to the video and audio, `audio` and `video` mute states to correctly display fallbacks and icons, etc. each Renderobject is passed as a prop to [MaxVideoView](/customization-api/api-reference/sub-component-library#maxvideoview) unless overridden by [CustomContent API](/customization-api/api-reference/components-api#videocallcustomcontent).
 After which the resulting array of components is passed to layout to be rendered.

 :::tip
 You can add custom render objects to the render app state using the 'AddCustomContent' action in [dispatch](/customization-api/api-reference/types#dispatchtype)